-Care for your baby includes keeping him safe, clean, and comfortable.
-Your baby will cry or make noises to let you know when he needs something.
-You will learn to tell what he needs by the way he cries.
-He will also move in certain ways when he needs something.
-For example, he may suck on his fist when he is hungry.
+Care for your baby includes keeping him or her safe, clean, and comfortable.
+Your baby will cry or make noises to let you know when he or she needs something.
+You will learn to tell what your baby needs by the way he or she cries.
+Your baby will move in certain ways when he or she needs something, such as sucking on a fist when hungry.

 - You feel like hurting your baby.